-Uddhav to take charge as Maharashtra CM today, all focus on portfolio allocation
+Uddhav Thackeray takes charge, all eyes on trust vote, portfolio allocation

 Mumbai, Nov 29: Shiv Sena chief Uddhav Thackeray, 59 on Friday will take charge as the Chief Minister of Maharashtra in Mantralaya at 1 PM.